How to tell a story

 I'm truly grateful to the owners of Lovers Magazine, and I'm happy to welcome new readers! 👋🏻 Hi Chufan, Winitri, Nelly, Kijoo, Yinjian, and thank you, Ben, for supporting me with a premium subscription.

 The more people subscribe, the more intimidated I get.
 I'm making sure each email you receive is short and relevant to your interests.
-For all the new people, did you know that these topics are generated from:

 1. Tell a story.
 Facts and numbers add credibility and context, but stories add emotion.